Causal Fairness Assessment of Treatment Allocation with Electronic Health Records: Empirical Study

 \section{Empirical Study}

 We assess the fairness of clinical decisions on revascularization procedures in patients with coronary artery disease (CAD).
-Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States \citep{centersfordiseasecontrolandpreventionnationalcenterforhealthstatistics2022}.
-Coronary heart disease is the most common type of heart disease, killing 382,820 people in 2020 in the United States--that's 1 in every 10 deaths \citep{centersfordiseasecontrolandpreventionnationalcenterforhealthstatistics2022, tsao2022}.
+Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups in the United States \citep{centersfordiseasecontrolandpreventionnationalcenterforhealthstatistics2022multiple}.
+Coronary heart disease is the most common type of heart disease, killing 382,820 people in 2020 in the United States--that's 1 in every 10 deaths \citep{centersfordiseasecontrolandpreventionnationalcenterforhealthstatistics2022multiple, tsao2023heart}.
 Revascularization procedures, including percutaneous coronary intervention (PCI) and coronary artery bypass grafting (CABG), are common clinical procedures for treating CAD.
-Women, African Americans, and Hispanic populations have been found to have lower odds of receiving revascularization treatments and experience worse outcomes \citep{zea-vera2022,gusmano2019, brown2008, li2013}.
-In this example, we apply the proposed algorithm along with other associational fairness metrics to assess the gender and racial fairness of revascularization treatments using EHR data.
+Women, African Americans, and Hispanic populations have been found to have lower odds of receiving revascularization treatments and experience worse outcomes \citep{zea-vera2022racial,gusmano2019disparities, brown2008disparities, li2013racial}.
+In this study, we apply the proposed algorithm along with other associational fairness metrics to assess sex and racial fairness of CABG relative to PIC in CAD patients using EHR data.